Active Stability Control for K trucksStanding Firm

-Efficient load handling in high rack warehouses comes down to millimeters.
-Very narrow aisle trucks carry out their work at great heights.
-The aisles are narrow, and the distances to the rack are calculated exactly.
-Because of that any little unevenness in the warehouse floor can become a problem and cause the truck to oscillate dangerously.
+With efficient load handling in high rack warehouses, calculations come down to the millimeter.
+Very narrow aisle trucks are used for working at great height.
+The aisles are narrow and the distances to the rack are calculated very precisely.
+Because of that, even the slightest unevenness in the warehouse floor can become a problem and cause the truck to oscillate dangerously.

-Before commissioning a new VNA truck, a service technician must ensure that all warehouse floors can be driven on without any safety risk.
-If the floors are uneven, the technician must reduce the maximum speed of the truck: This results in reduced handling performance and economic losses.
+Before commissioning a new VNA truck, a service technician must ensure that there are no safety risks attached to driving on any of the warehouse floors.
+If the floors are uneven, the technician must reduce the maximum speed of the truck: This results in lower handling performance and economic losses.

-This is a problem which many warehouse operators had to contend with in the past, but now Linde Material Handling provides an innovative solution with its Active Stability Control (ASC) assistance system for the K truck.
+This is a problem which many warehouse operators had to contend with in the past, but Linde Material Handling now offers an innovative solution with its Active Stability Control (ASC) assistance system for the K truck.

 The K is Becoming Even More Efficient

 The very narrow aisle K truck enables top handling performance when handling goods in high rack warehouses.
 The combination truck is used in very narrow aisles of up to 1400 mm and achieves a maximum lifting height of 18 meters.
 The truck lifts very quickly (up to 0.6 m/s) and can accelerate at the same time.
-It can be driven at very high speeds even at large lifting heights, and up to a maximum of 14 km/m under mechanical control.
+It can be driven at very high speeds even at high lift levels, and can reach up to a maximum of 14 km/m under mechanical control.

-The K has a variety of intelligent assistance and safety systems that support the driver in storing and retrieving goods quickly and easily.
-Active Stability Control enhances these systems and makes the K even more efficient: The system recognizes unevenness between the left and right sides of the aisle and evens out impacts and vibration automatically, enabling the truck to achieve its maximum handling performance even on less than optimal floors.
+The K has a variety of intelligent safety and assistance systems which support the driver to store and retrieve goods quickly and easily.
+Active Stability Control enhances these systems and makes the K even more efficient: The system recognizes unevenness between the left and right sides of the aisle and automatically offsets impacts and vibrations.
+This enables the truck to achieve its maximum handling performance even on less than perfect floors.

-Floors for very narrow aisle trucks must meet specific conditions to guarantee optimal handling performance and maximum safety.
-For maximum performance, floors must meet the requirements of VDMA standard “Floors for use with VNA trucks” and adhere to their required tolerances.
-If the floor conditions in the warehouse do not meet these requirements, trucks cannot work at maximum performance and handling performance drops.
-Because Active Stability Control compensates for the unevenness, the K truck can take advantage of its maximum speed even on floors that do not meet the optimal requirements.
+There are specific conditions which very narrow aisle trucks must meet in order to guarantee optimum handling performance and maximum safety.
+For maximum performance, floors must meet the requirements of the VDMA standard “Floors for use with VNA trucks” and adhere to the tolerances stipulated therein.
+If the floor conditions in the warehouse do not meet these requirements, trucks cannot work at maximum performance and the handling performance suffers.
+Because Active Stability Control compensates for the unevenness, the K truck can take advantage of its maximum speed even on floors that do not meet the optimum requirements.

 Full Capacity on All Warehouse Floors

 Active Stability Control is a cost-effective alternative in warehouses where existing floors do not meet the requirements needed for the K truck to perform at full capacity.
-If the company wants to increase the handling performance of its very small aisle trucks, it has two options: It can either renovate its floors, which is generally extremely costly.
-Or it can invest in K trucks with Active Stability Control in order to achieve the same performance increase on unmodified floors.
+If a company wants to increase the handling performance of its very narrow aisle trucks, it has two options: It can renovate its floors, which is generally extremely costly.
+Or it can invest in K trucks with Active Stability Control in order to achieve the same increase in performance on unmodified floors.

 Newly Built Warehouses

-Active Stability Control also proves its worth in newly built warehouses.
-Time and again, it turns out that the quality of the new warehouse floor does not meet the actual requirements.
-If the unevenness of the floor is above the VDMA tolerance figure, drivers need to adjust their travel speeds or customers have to make expensive corrections to their floors.
+Active Stability Control also pays off in newly built warehouses.
+Time and again, the quality of new warehouse floors turns out not to meet the actual requirements.
+If the unevenness of the floor is above the VDMA tolerance figure, either drivers have to adjust their travel speeds or customers have to make expensive corrections to their floors.

-Active Stability Control is particularly beneficial for companies that do not have their own floorspace and have rented a warehouse.
-In this case, they do not have the option to renovate the warehouse floor.
+Active Stability Control is particularly beneficial for companies that rent warehouses rather than owning their own floorspace.
+In this instance, they do not have the option of renovating the warehouse floor.
 However, they can still ensure top performance from their VNA trucks by using Active Stability Control.

 Safety and Comfort

-Active Stability Control also has many benefits for K truck drivers: Increased driver comfort and an improved feel of safety.
-All vibration that the truck is exposed to on uneven floors is directly transmitted to the driver's cab.
-When working at heights of up to 18 meters, although the safety distances to the rack are sufficient, the driver still feels every wobble.
-The new system levels out unevenness between the left and right sides of the aisle and enables the driver to work in peace and without interruption.
-It minimizes swaying of the mast and the driver’s cab, and ensures that the driver feels stable and secure, even high up.
+Active Stability Control also has many benefits for K truck drivers: Increased driver comfort and an improved sense of safety.
+Any vibrations which the truck is exposed to on uneven floors are directly transmitted to the driver's cab.
+When working at heights of up to 18 meters, even if the safety distances to the rack are sufficient, the driver still feels every wobble.
+The new system offsets any unevenness between the left and right sides of the aisle and enables the driver to work in peace and without interruption.
+It minimizes swaying of the mast and the driver’s cab, and ensures that the driver feels stable and secure, even when working at height.

-The K truck can be delivered from the factory fitted with Active Stability Control.
-Alternatively, it is also configured in such a way that Active Stability Control can be retrofitted if required.
-This is of particular interest to warehouse owners who do not know how good the quality of their future floor will be in the future.
-If this is the case, they can simply ask for the K to be prepared for ASC at the time of ordering.
-If the floor quality actually proves to be sub-optimal, the system can easily be retrofitted in order to prevent a loss of performance by the truck.
+The K truck can be fitted with Active Stability Control ex works.
+Alternatively, it is also configured in such a way that Active Stability Control can be retrofitted at a later date if required.
+This may be of particular interest to warehouse owners who do not know how good the quality of their floor will be in the future.
+If this is the case, they can simply ask for the K to be configured for ASC at the time of ordering.
+If the floor quality then proves to be less than perfect, the system can easily be retrofitted in order to ensure the truck is able to achieve maximum performance.